MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/windows-device-portal.md

 3. Enter it in the portal every time you switch users on the HoloLens.

-## Set up HoloLens to use the Windows Device Portal
+## Set up your HoloLens to use the Windows Device Portal

 Before accessing the Windows Device Portal, you need to set it up on HoloLens: